IOR-BIC/ALBA/README.txt

 Copyright to be added.

-Some notes to be added.
+Some notes to be added